-A rhinoceros (rhinocerotidae) is one of the world’s most iconic and widely recognised large mammals on the planet, famous for its horn.
+Rhinoceroses (rhinocerotidae) are one of the world’s most iconic and widely recognised large mammals on the planet, famous for their horn.
 Tragically, however, rhino horn is one of the highest value wildlife products being sold in Asia and on the black market.

-As one of the oldest living creatures on the planet rhinos have lived on earth for over 40 million years but are now one of the most targeted mammals in Africa for the illegal wildlife trade.
-There are five subspecies of rhino across the world, the Sumatran rhino, Javan rhino, black rhino, greater one-horned rhino and the white rhino.
+As one of the oldest living creatures on the planet, rhinos have lived on earth for over 40 million years but are now one of the most targeted mammals in Africa for the illegal wildlife trade.
+There are five species of rhino across the world, the Sumatran rhino, Javan rhino, black rhino, greater one-horned rhino and the white rhino.

-In less than a decade, more than 8,800 rhinos have been lost to the poaching epidemic in Africa alone with their horn now rivalling the price of gold.
+In less than a decade, more than 8,800 rhinos have been lost to the poaching epidemic in Africa alone and only 27,000 rhinos now remain in the wild.

 Rhino horn is used in traditional medicines and as a status symbol.
 Consumer demand is higher than ever before and it is imperative that measures be put in place before we see the extinction of this iconic species.